List of Mashle characters: Doom

 Doom (ドゥウム, Dūmu) is Innocent Zero's eldest son who has a surprisingly noble personality.
 Doom enjoys battling and prefers not to fight weaker opponents, but follows Innocent Zero's every command, even if it pits him against weaker opponents.
 He wields a massive sword named Caladbolg, and is a Master Cane user who uses his magic power to boost his physical abilities to inhuman levels, surpassing even Mash's strength.
 His personal magic allows him to mirror his movements as well as create mirror duplicates of himself.

 Famin

 Famin (ファーミン, Fāmin) is Innocent Zero's second son who is twisted, sadistic, selfish, and completely unpredictable; even Innocent Zero and his sons are wary of him.
 His personal magic allows him to turn things invisible.
 He applies this power to attack with a set of playing cards, which also collectively serve as his wand.

 Epidem

 Epidem (エピデム, Epidemu) is Innocent Zero's third son who he an incredible love for pudding, praising it with song, and falls into a demented rage when it is ruined.
 He has even formed an entire religion around it, called Puddinology.
 He normally acts polite, but this hides his sadism.
 His personal magic allows him to create and manipulate orichalcum.
+He is eventually defeated by Lance Crow and Dot Barrett.